Don’t fall victim to fraud on eBay. Prevent eBay and internet fraud by using our tested free safety tips.

 4. Always Ask Sellers for a Tracking Number or Delivery Confirmation

 UPS and other shipping services track all packages to their destinations.
 Similarly, the US Postal Service offers delivery confirmation.
 Positive tracking prevents a seller from claiming he sent a package when he actually did not.
+If I buy an expensive item (over $200) I usually insist on positive tracking such as you get from UPS, FedEx or DHL.
+Delivery confirmation from the USPS is not positive tracking.

 5. Make Sure You Pay the Correct Seller